Deslocado: At Eurovision

-The staging remained mostly similar to the one performed in Festival da Canção 2025, featuring a minimalist and gradual build-up.
+The staging remained mostly similar to the one performed in Festival da Canção 2025.
 The performance opened with slow camera movements and a gradual zoom out as lead singer Guilherme walked slowly from the back of the stage to the front, initially avoiding the walkway.
 He was joined by guitarist Francisco and bassist Diogo during the first chorus.
-The visual design utilized a palette alternating between blue and pastel orange with floating clouds and animated skyscapes, culminating in a final section highlighted by orange lighting and pastel hues set against a blue background, referencing Madeira's natural landscape.
-"Deslocado" finished ninth, scoring 56 points and securing a position in the grand final.
+The visual design utilised a palette alternating between blue and pastel orange, with floating clouds and animated skyscapes, culminating in a final section highlighted by orange lighting and pastel hues set against a blue background, referencing Madeira's natural landscape.
+"Deslocado" finished ninth in the semi-final, scoring 56 points and securing a position in the grand final.